 Delineation of Contaminated Areas

-Based on the outcomes of Phases II and III ESAs, the horizontal and vertical distributions of contaminants in the soil and groundwater systems are determined.
-These are more accurately done using our various groundwater flow and contaminant modelling software.
-Using the Conceptual Site Model, we are able to generate “slices” to obtain cross-sectional views of the subsurface and therefore the variation in contaminant plume concentration with depth.
-The information required for the development of an effective site remediation plan.
+Based on the outcomes of Phase II and III ESAs, the horizontal and vertical distributions of contaminants in the soil and groundwater systems are determined.
+This is accurately done using our groundwater flow and contaminant modelling software.
+Using the conceptual site model, we are able to generate “slices” to obtain cross-sectional views of the subsurface and determine the variation in contaminant plume concentrations with depth to develop an effective site remediation plan.

 Remediation Action Plans and Implementation

-MEK staff have prepared several Remedial Action Plans (RAPs) over the years.
-These plans are developed based on the findings of the ESA Phase II and Phase III assessments conducted at the sites.
-Our final RAP reports usually consists of four parts: background, the scope of remediation, post-remediation and a concordance table which lists contaminants of concerns, potential impact and any regulatory requirements.
+MEK staff have prepared several remedial action plans (RAPs) over the years.
+These plans are developed based on the findings of the Phase II and Phase III ESA assessments conducted at the sites.
+Our final RAP reports usually consist of four parts: background, the scope of remediation, post-remediation, and a concordance table listing the contaminants of concern, potential impacts, and any regulatory requirements.

-The background section of the RAP provides a concise summary of the data, conclusions and recommendations obtained from the ESA assessments completed at the site and will include surface, subsurface and contaminant characterization information.
+The background section of the RAP will provide a concise summary of the data, conclusions, and recommendations obtained from the ESA assessments completed at the site and will include surface, subsurface, and contaminant characterization information.

-- Identification of the major contaminants of concerns and the basis for their selections;
+- Identification of the major contaminants of concern and the basis for their selection;

-- The main objectives of the remediation and a justification for the intended objectives;
+- The main objectives of the remediation and the justification for the intended objectives;

-- A detailed description of method and techniques by which the remediation will be implemented;
+- A detailed description of the method and techniques for implementing the remediation;

-- Type and quantity of sampling and analyses to be done and the quality control and assurance measures that must be put in place;
+- The type and quantity of sampling and analyses to be done and the quality control and assurance measures that must be put in place;

-- Emergency plans to mitigate potential adverse effects to adjacent receptors such as humans, water wells, surface water, livestock, vegetation and wildlife; and lastly;
+- Emergency plans to mitigate potential adverse effects to adjacent receptors, such as humans, water wells, surface water, livestock, vegetation, and wildlife; and finally

-- A schedule for the carrying out the RAP.
+- A schedule for carrying out the RAP.

 Typically, the post-remediation component will address:

-- Long-term monitoring programming required including details and timing of sampling and analyses needed;
+- The long-term monitoring program, including details and timing of the sampling and the analyses required;

-- Erosion control measures that may be required during after remediation of the site;
+- Erosion control measures that may be required during and after remediation of the site;

 - Slope stability challenges resulting from site disturbance;

-- A contingency plan to address newly contaminants that may be identified during the course of remediation ; and
+- A contingency plan to address new contaminants that may be identified during the course of the remediation; and

 - The extent of reclamation and restoration required to return the site to a productive or natural state.